Olivier723/GoL/README.md

 # Conway's Game of Life in C

-An implementation of Conway's game of life in C using SDL (WIP).
+An implementation of Conway's game of life in C using SDL or ncurses (WIP).

 What it looks like for now :
 ![A Penta-decathlon oscillator](GoL.png)